 When I push open the heavy wooden door of the Native West Trading Company, Jennifer Reisser is slipping tiny glass beads onto a thin needle.
 Hardened by years of ranching, her hands gently maneuver the soft leather of the moccasin she is working on.
 I wander around the store in silence until she asks me where I’ve come in from.
 I tell her I started the day 392 miles northwest in the overnight parking area of a Walmart Supercenter in Billings, Montana, but began the drive forty-nine days and about five thousand miles ago in New York.
 “Are you alone?” she asks.
 “Yes,” I reply, “it’s just me.”

-Jennifer lives in Interior, but tells me she identifies as Lakota, a confederation of seven related Sioux tribes, which, along with the Eastern Dakota and the Western Dakota, comprise the Great Sioux Nation.
+Jennifer identifies as Creek, but Interior’s Native American population is heavily Lakota, a confederation of seven related Sioux tribes, which, along with the Eastern Dakota and the Western Dakota, comprise the Great Sioux Nation.
 She sets down the moccasin and pulls her long black hair forward over her shoulders.
 Like her hands, her face shows signs of hard work and long days spent outside in weather that favors extremes.
 She has little grooves between her eyebrows from scowling into the sun and holds herself with a conviction born from struggle.
 Frayed blue jeans ride low on her hips.
 I have a hard time imagining that she could be any older than thirty-five—or any younger than fifty.
 It turns out she’s somewhere around forty.
 I haven’t talked to anyone in more than forty-eight hours, and Jennifer’s business is slow.
 Out of casual mutual interest, we spend the afternoon in conversation.

 Jennifer acts as if she’s self-conscious about her smile, her thin lips stretching over narrow crooked teeth, mouth closed, but she tells me she’s most worried about sounding uneducated.
 She knows what outsiders say about the kinds of people who live in towns like Interior—that they’re ignorant and uninformed, that they don’t know what’s going on in the world and weren’t born to amount to much.
 She doesn’t want anyone to think those things about her, so she starts off slow with strangers, playing sentences out in her head before speaking aloud.
 When she does talk, she speaks deliberately and with authority.